-But this Revelation was not completed during the two thousand years of Jewish history.
+Christian Revelation was not completed during the two thousand years of Jewish history.
 That was a time of preparation, a time of schooling (like primary and secondary school leading up to university).
-The university time, as it were, was when Christ eventually came, who said to the eager crowds listening to his Sermon on the Mount, Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfil them "(Mt.5:17) - like a university lecturer building on all the students schooling that had gone on continuously from the Infants' Class.
-In other words, the Lord's teaching was to bring to completion the groundwork the Holy Spirit had already laid throughout the long years of that special Jewish history, which theologians call Salvation History.
+The university time, as it were, was when Christ eventually came, who said to the eager crowds listening to his Sermon on the Mount, Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfil them" (Mt.5:17) - like a university lecturer building on all the students' previous schooling.
+In other words, the Lord's teaching was to bring to completion the groundwork the Holy Spirit had already laid throughout the long years of that special Jewish history.
+The period from Abraham to the present day is referred to by theologians as Salvation History.